bitshares/dev.bitshares.works/core/nodes_full_witness/running-api-node.md

     ./programs/witness_node/witness_node --rpc-endpoint "127.0.0.1:8090" --data-dir data/my-blockprod

-Depending on your hardware and use purposes of your api node, you will start it with some custom parameters, enabling and disabling plugins.
+Depending on your hardware and use purposes of your API node, you will start it with some custom parameters, enabling and disabling plugins.
 This will be explained as we go.

 Options to the witness_node binary can be added to the config file or passed by command line as we did above.
 Check the default `config.ini` created when started the node by the first time to make an idea on how you can customize it.